ipfs-shipyard/ignite-metrics/docs/telemetry/CollectedData.template.md

 2. CIDs
 3. IP addresses

+Countly also calls out how they protect your data at https://support.count.ly/hc/en-us/articles/360037501372-Security-Privacy-and-Access-FAQ

 ## What metrics data DO we collect

 As a general rule, we collect only application data; no user data.
 Some examples of application data we collect are: